zacanger/niddesa/text/generated-translations/mahaniddesa/11-sinhala-google.md

 What is said in the world is that it is practiced and not consulted.

 [APZ 112.4] (# apz112.4) # apz112.4 .ref .apz} "The wise go from strength to strength
-Does not come "means from karma to rebirth, from lust to karma, from lust Rebirth, from image to karma, from image to rebirth, from form to karma From being to being, from being to being, from being to being, from being to being, from being to being, from being to being To rebirth, to rebirth, to rebirth, to rebirth, to rebirth, to rebirth, to rebirth.
+Does not come "means from kamma to rebirth, from lust to kamma, from lust Rebirth, from image to kamma, from image to rebirth, from form to kamma From being to being, from being to being, from being to being, from being to being, from being to being, from being to being To rebirth, to rebirth, to rebirth, to rebirth, to rebirth, to rebirth, to rebirth.
 Does not come, does not take, does not consult.
 Not included is "wisdom"